 The Aubrey Hotel is located in one of the best neighborhoods to explore as a tourist: Bellavista.
 You can even see one of the city’s main attractions, Cerro San Cristóbal, from your hotel window!
-Not only is Bellavista great for tourism, it’s also a great place for foodies.
+Not only is Bellavista great for tourism, but it’s also an excellent place for foodies.
 Some of my favorite restaurants (Azotea Matilde, for example) in Santiago can be found just a short walk away from the Aubrey.
 Other close by and popular attractions include:

 - Patio Bellavista

 - Maestra Vida

 - Plaza Italia (& Metro Baquedano)